 NOTE: Unable to see Monday's "Great Conjunction" due to cloudy skies?
 You'll have another chance to see a similar sight this week.
 Read more here.

-It's called the "Great Conjunction," or the moment when Jupiter and Saturn appear at their closest – "a tenth of a degree apart" – according to Chicago's Adler Planetarium.
+The "Great Conjunction," or the moment when Jupiter and Saturn appear at their closest, will take to the sky Monday after sunset, according to Chicago's Adler Planetarium.

 "This will still be quite a striking sight, but you will need to look fast as both planets will set shortly after sunset," NASA's website says.